2021 · GENERATION 2021 · CITY CAR

 Caralogy Methodology

-Motorway and performance values calibrated by the Caralogy physics simulation engine (SCx, Crr, real torque curves).
+Performance (0-100, top speed) simulated by the Caralogy physics engine (SCx, Crr, real torque curves).
+Motorway consumption values estimated from the manufacturer WLTP cycle.

 See full methodology →